J-Carder/GroceryList/README.md

 # Grocery List App

-This is a simple grocyer list app to keep track of your shopping needs.
+This is a simple grocery list app to keep track of your shopping needs.

 Features:
 * Offline use (PWA)